Whitby: Priests and harrying

+Dissolution, blubber and Cook

-In 1540 the town had between 20 and 30 houses and a population of about 200.
+Whitby Abbey surrendered in December 1539 when Henry VIII dissolved the monasteries.
+By 1540 the town had between 20 and 30 houses and a population of about 200.

 The burgesses, who had little independence under the abbey, tried to obtain self-government after the dissolution of the monasteries.
 The king ordered Letters Patent to be drawn up granting their requests, but it was not implemented.
 In 1550 the Liberty of Whitby Strand, except for Hackness, was granted to the Earl of Warwick who in 1551 conveyed it to Sir John York and his wife Anne who sold the lease to the Cholmleys.
 In the reign of Elizabeth I, Whitby was a small fishing port.
 In 1635 the owners of the liberty governed the port and town where 24 burgesses had the privilege of buying and selling goods brought in by sea.
-Burgage tenure continued until 1837, when by an Act of Parliament, government of the town was entrusted to a board of Improvement Commissioners, elected by the ratepayers.
+Burgage tenure continued until the Whitby (Yorkshire) Improvement Act 1837 (7 Will.
+4 & 1 Vict. c. x) entrusted government of the town to a board of improvement commissioners, elected by the ratepayers.

-At the end of the 16th century Thomas Chaloner visited alum works in the Papal States where he observed that the rock being processed was similar to that under his Guisborough estate.
+At the end of the 16th century Thomas Chaloner visited alum works in the Papal States, where he observed that the rock being processed was similar to that under his Guisborough estate.
 At that time alum was important for medicinal uses, in curing leather and for fixing dyed cloths and the Papal States and Spain maintained monopolies on its production and sale.
 Chaloner secretly brought workmen to develop the industry in Yorkshire, and alum was produced near Sandsend Ness 3 mi from Whitby in the reign of James I. Once the industry was established, imports were banned and although the methods in its production were laborious, England became self-sufficient.

 Whitby grew significantly as a port as a result of the alum trade and by importing coal from the Durham coalfield to process it.